 Play Smart is staffed by a team of highly-trained cardiac professionals and cardiologists, led by medical director, James Beckerman, MD.
 Our team screens young people for potentially dangerous heart conditions and collaborates with community partners to make screenings accessible to as many young people as possible.

-Screening is completely voluntary in the United States, although it is required in some other countries, including Italy and Israel.
-Under our current health care system, it would be very expensive to screen everyone for hypertrophic cardiomyopathy with an electrocardiogram, or EKG.
+Screening is completely voluntary in the United States, although it is required in multiple countries.
+Under our current health care system, it would be very expensive to screen everyone with an electrocardiogram, or EKG.
 Your donations and our partners make it possible for us to offer this service free of charge.

 We understand that no screening strategy is perfect.
 It is possible that some young people with normal screens could suffer a cardiac event.
 And others who are diagnosed with a cardiac abnormality may never develop symptoms.
 This uncertainty may cause anxiety or frustration, and could limit some students from participating in competitive athletics.
 But we believe that current data support our voluntary screening strategy, and we support ongoing research on youth heart screenings.